Boeing 777X: 2018

 In February 2018, Subaru (ex–Fuji Heavy Industries) completed the first aluminum and titanium center wingbox integrated with main landing gear wheel wells at its Handa factory.
 The factory was completed in April 2016 and started operation in 2017.
 It has 11600 m2 of floor space and is equipped with automatic riveters, transfer, and painting machines.

 Boeing's first composite wing spars, stringers, and skin panels are formed in the $1 billion Composite Wing Center before assembly on a new horizontal build line.
 In February 2018, its wing components were ready to go through assembly as Mitsubishi Heavy Industries, the 787 composite wings manufacturer, advised Boeing on the wing assembly.
 At this time, 93–95% of the design was released: complete for structures and in progress for systems and engine installation before interiors.

 Fuselage subassemblies started shipping on February 7: aft fuselage panels from Mitsubishi Heavy Industries, center and forward fuselage panels from Kawasaki Heavy Industries and the 11/45 center wingbox from Subaru.
 In March, fuselage assembly was to begin in Everett at a temporary production line between the current 747-8 and 777 assembly lines to avoid disrupting the 777-300ER production.
 The static airframe and the first flight-test aircraft bodies were to be joined in the second quarter of 2018 and in June–July, respectively.

 Scheduled for the start of 2018, the GE9X first flight has been delayed by the variable stator vane actuator arms redesign but the slip should not change the engine certification schedule or the first flight of the 777X.
 The flight-test engines were to be shipped later in 2018, before the year-end roll out and first flight expected in February 2019.
-During the new component development, two temporary engines were to be placed on the first flight-test aircraft.
+During the component development, two temporary engines were to be placed on the first flight-test aircraft.
 Wing assembly is difficult, with the light but strong carbon-fiber material being less forgiving than traditional aluminum, and aircraft systems integration in a special demonstration lab is not as quick as planned.